nhuhoa/TissueJ4Proteins/README.md

 # TissueJ4Proteins
-An extension of Spatial3DTissueJ for protein marker channels analysis
+An extension of Spatial3DTissueJ for protein markers analysis